fastforwardlabs/video-classification/README.md

 The primary contributions of this repository are

 1. A Jupyter Notebook [video_classification.ipynb](video_classification.ipynb)
-    - Demonstrating how to download, organize, explore and visuzlize the [Kinetics Human Action Video Dataset](https://deepmind.com/research/open-source/kinetics).
+    - Demonstrating how to download, organize, explore and visualize the [Kinetics Human Action Video Dataset](https://deepmind.com/research/open-source/kinetics).
     - Demonstrating how to download from the [Tensorflow hub](https://www.tensorflow.org/hub) a pretrained [I3D video classification model](https://deepmind.com/research/open-source/i3d-model), and test it on small samples of the Kinetics dataset.
     - Highlighting challenges and considerations of working with video data.
 2. A script [scripts/evaluate.py](scripts/evaluate.py) that allows the user to perform evaluation of I3D on larger samples, or full splits, of the Kinetics dataset.

-> Check out our blog [An Introduction to Video Understanding: Capabilities and Applications](https://blog.fastforwardlabs.com/2021/12/14/an-introduction-to-video-understanding-capabilities-and-applications.html) for broad overview of the field to which video classification belongs.
+> Check out our blog [An Introduction to Video Understanding: Capabilities and Applications](https://blog.fastforwardlabs.com/2021/12/14/an-introduction-to-video-understanding-capabilities-and-applications.html) for a broad overview of the field to which video classification belongs.

 Instructions are now given to use this repository, both for general use (on a laptop, say), and for Cloudera CML and CDSW.
 We'll first describe the repository's content, then go through how to run everything.